 Football and baseball, with the playoffs and World Series, accounted for most of October’s bets.

-New Jersey won a U.S. Supreme Court case in May clearing the way for all 50 states to offer legal sports betting; so far, five do.
+New Jersey won a U.S. Supreme Court case in May clearing the way for all 50 states to offer legal sports betting.
+Five states are currently doing so.

 So far this year, New Jersey’s casinos and racetracks have seen $52 million in revenue from sports bets after paying out winning tickets; some of the money bet is on future events like the Super Bowl in February and is not yet counted as a win or a loss for the casino or track.